anth0nycodes/observatory/CONTRIBUTING.md

 ### Recognition

-All contributors will be recognized in our release notes and commit history.
+All contributors will be recognized in our commit history.
 Thank you for making Observatory better!

 ---